Healthdirect Free Australian health advice you can count on.

 How much does it cost to see a speech pathologist?

-The cost of seeing a speech pathologist can vary.
-It’s best to ask the cost before you make an appointment.
+The cost to see a speech pathologist can vary.
+It's best to ask about costs before you make an appointment.

 Learn more here about the development and quality assurance of healthdirect content.